thedarredondo/data-science-fundamentals/CourseRubrics&Details/README.md

 - [Not ready] Unit 9: Neural Networks.
 Really three units: neural network from scratch in python, neural network built with PyTorch, and playing with a baby Large Language model.
 I'd like to cover how dropout, CNN, and transformers can be thought of as priors on a nerual network, but I might not be able to fit it in.

 - [Not ready] Unit i: Causal Inference and GLMs.
-This is a stand alone unit.
-I'll use this to introduce students who are already familiar tiwht linear regression to jump into the most useful parts of bayesian causal modeling as quickly as possible.
-The

-- [Not ready] Unit 10: Unsuprevised learning.
-PCA and UMAP?
-This doesn't have anything to do with bayesian statistics, or causal inference, but these are useful tools and ideas.
-  - Guess at length: ? total hours
+This is a stand alone unit I'm planning on writing in the future.
+This will provide the bare minimum information needed to produce a causal bayesian model.

+- [Not ready] Unit 10: Convolution and Transformer Neural Networks.
+Someday I'll write this.

 ## Grading Scheme